-KIPP Comienza Community Prep ("KIPP Comienza") is operated by KIPP SoCal Public Schools ("KIPP SoCal").
-KIPP SoCal is an independent California nonprofit public benefit corporation (formerly known as "KIPP LA Schools") that was formed in 2007 to both support and grow KIPP schools initially in Los Angeles and now across Southern California.
+KIPP Empower Academy ("KIPP Empower" or "Empower") is part of KIPP SoCal Public Schools ("KIPP SoCal").
+KIPP SoCal is an independent California nonprofit public benefit corporation that was formed in 2007 to both support and grow KIPP schools initially in Los Angeles and now across Southern California.
 KIPP SoCal has also obtained 501(c)(3) tax-exempt status.
 KIPP SoCal has a local governing board that oversees and governs all aspects of KIPP SoCal's operations.

-KIPP SoCal currently operates 15 public charter schools within LAUSD, and 17 public charter schools across Southern California.
+KIPP SoCal currently operates 17 public charter schools within Southern California.
 KIPP SoCal currently educates nearly 7,300 students in transitional kindergarten (TK) through eighth grade.
 Additionally, KIPP SoCal supports nearly 2,700 alumni starting in ninth grade through college graduation.
-Ninety percent of our students qualify for federal free and reduced-price lunch, 98% are Latinx or Black, 22% are classified as English learners, and 12% receive special education services.
+90% of our students qualify for federal free and reduced-price lunch, 98% are Latinx or Black, 22% are classified as English learners, and 12% receive special education services.
 According to a 2017 Stanford CREDO study, as a result of attending a KIPP SoCal (formerly "KIPP LA") school, our students gain the equivalent of 90 days of additional English language arts learning and 115 days of additional math learning.
 Based on this study, KIPP SoCal had the highest total impact of any Charter Management Organization in Los Angeles.
-Our schools significantly outperform district and California averages on state standardized testing and three of our schools have been honored with the National Blue Ribbon Schools Award for academic excellence.
-To date, 92% of KIPP SoCal alumni (students that completed eighth grade at a KIPP SoCal upper school) have graduated high school, 81% have matriculated into a college or university, and approximately 64% continue to persist in college or have already graduated.
-KIPP SoCal alumni graduate from college at a higher rate than the U.S. average and more than three times the rate of low-income peers, and are attending prestigious colleges across the country, including Duke, Georgetown, Penn, MIT, Stanford, Spelman, Berkeley, USC, and UCLA, among many others.
+Our schools significantly outperform district and California averages on state standardized testing, and three of our schools have been honored with the National Blue Ribbon Schools Award for academic excellence.
+To date, 92% of KIPP SoCal alumni (students that completed eighth grade at a KIPP SoCal middle school) have graduated high school, 81% have matriculated into a college or university, and approximately 64% continue to persist in college or have already graduated.
+KIPP SoCal alumni graduate from college at a higher rate than the U.S. average and more than three times the rate of lowincome peers, and are attending prestigious colleges across the country, including Duke, Georgetown, Penn, MIT, Stanford, Spelman, Berkeley, USC, and UCLA, among many others.

-&lt;sup>1 Stanford Center for Research on Education Outcomes (CREDO) -- "Charter Management Organizations" (2017).
+1 Stanford Center for Research on Education Outcomes (CREDO), "Charter Management Organizations" (2017).